Cysharp/MemoryPack/README.md

 ### Serialization callbacks

 When serialize, deserialize, MemoryPack can hook before/after event with `[MemoryPackOnSerializing]`, `[MemoryPackOnSerialized]`, `[MemoryPackOnDeserializing]`, `[MemoryPackOnDeserialized]` attributes.
-It can annotate both static and instance, public and private method but must be paramterless method.
+It can annotate both static and instance, public and private method but must be parameterless method.

 ```csharp
 [MemoryPackable]